Skip to content

 Replit Agent

-Hands-On Verdict: Full-stack analytics dashboard from a napkin spec?
-14 minutes of pure magic—Next.js frontend with shadcn/Tailwind for pixel-perfect responsive UI, Supabase backend with row-level security and real-time subscriptions, Recharts viz layered in, auto-deployed to Replit hosting with custom domains.
+Hands-On Verdict: A full-stack analytics dashboard built from a high-level specification in under 15 minutes—featuring a Next.js frontend with shadcn/ui and Tailwind CSS for a responsive interface, a Supabase backend with row-level security and real-time capabilities, Recharts visualizations, and deployment to Replit hosting with custom domain support.
 Handled my lazy “make it responsive and add dark mode” with Tailwind config tweaks and localStorage smarts.
-Test suite?
-89% coverage via Vitest, including edge cases like offline sync.
+Test suite coverage was approximately 89% via Vitest in my controlled test.
 Pushed it: V2 with user auth and Stripe integration—17 minutes, $0.45 effort cost.
 Manual grind?
 Two hours minimum.

 Scaled to a multiplayer quiz app: Swarm split tasks (UI agent dropped React hooks, backend handled Socket.io rooms, tests simulated 500 users).
 Caught a stale closure bug via reflection.
 Pro: Free tier crushes MVPs; indie hackers ship weekly.
 Con: Free context caps at 128k—upgrade for monorepos.